codedbyjordan/codedbyjordan/README.md

 ### Hi there 👋

+- 😄 Pronouns: he/him
+- 🌱 I’m currently learning the 'weird parts of JavaScript' then I'll move on to TypeScript
+- 📫 How to reach me: @jordanmbaron on Instagram or via email jordannbaron@gmail.com

+Thanks for visiting!

 <!--
 **jordan-tc/jordan-tc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.